pyOpenSci/python-package-guide/tutorials/add-license-coc.md

 :::{figure-md} view-license
 <img src="../images/tutorials/view-license-github.png" alt="sdfsdfsd nasdfjsdf" width="500px">

-You can also view an overview of the license on GitHub if you view it in the GitHub interface.
+You can also view a summary of the license on its GitHub landing page.```
 :::
 ::::